- Although it is considered an amazing browser, a few users reported black screen issues in Opera.

 - Restart your computer.

-- Download the latest version of Opera browser here.
+- Download the latest version of the Opera browser.

 That should wrap it up.
 In case you have any questions or suggestions regarding Opera, make sure to share them with us in the comments below.